Introduction

 Council Tax bands

 The amount of Council Tax you must pay depends on your property’s ‘valuation band’.
 These bands are set by the Valuation Office Agency based on how much your property was worth on 1 April 1991, not its current value.
-The lower the value of your home, the less you will normally pay.
+The lower the value of your home, the less you will pay.
+You can check your Council Tax band on the GOV.UK website.

 Council Tax charges